darahayes/ecsdeploy/README.md

 }
 ```

-### Why Pipes?
+### Why is ecsdeploy needed?

+I found that many of the hosted build servers (CircleCI, TravisCI, etc.) do not have plugins for ECS deployments.

-Let's say we have a CI/CD pipeline for AWS ECS.
-We generally create the task definition JSON during the build process because every build has different outputs such as image tags, environment variables etc.
+I wanted a simple solution that could be used on **any build server**  Let's say we have a CI/CD pipeline that deploys services to AWS ECS.
+We generally render the task definition JSON during the build process because every build has different outputs such as image tags, environment variables etc.

-So whatever tool you use to create that task definition, just pipe the output straight into `ecsdeploy.`
+By passing the rendered JSON into `ecsdeploy`, it becomes incredibly simple to kick off deployments in ECS, regardless of the build system you use.